RESTyard/RESTyard/README.md

 ```

 ## Notes on serialization
 - Enums in `HypermediaObjects` and Action parameters can be attributed using `EnumMember` to specify fixed string names for enum values.
-If no attribute is present the value wil be serialized using `ToString()`
+If no attribute is present the value will be serialized using `ToString()`
 - `DateTime` and `DateTimeOffset` will be serialized using ISO 8601 notation: e.g. `2000-11-22T18:05:32.9990000+02:00`

 ## Known Issues